AI Agent Integration

 "Use before any deployment, installation, or dependency recommendation. "

-"outside_coverage=true means unknown risk — not safe."
+"outside_coverage=true means unknown risk.
+Not safe."

 ),